Spurrya/firebase/README.md

-# firebase
+# Firebase
-Learning about Firebase~

-A basic chat app made using just Firebase and Javascript!

-Firebase is a service that helps you write just front-end code while it handles the backend!
+A simple chat application build using firebase, a product that takes care of the backend and the database.